haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/structure_requirements.md

 ## Dealing with non-standard molecules

 If you wish to work with a molecule type that is not present in the [list of supported molecules](https://rascar.science.uu.nl/haddock2.4/library), do not worry, as you will still be able to use HADDOCK.
-To properly function, HADDOCK require to have access to the topology and parameters of a molecule to run the molecular dynamics protocols.
+To properly function, HADDOCK requires to have access to the topology and parameters of a molecule to run the molecular dynamics protocols.
 The force field must therefore be updated by user-provided topology and parameter files.

 In modules that use CNS, you can provide such files with the `ligand_top_fname` (for ligand topology filename) and `ligand_param_fname` (for ligand parameters filename) parameters, specifying the location where to find those two files.